Not For Broadcast: Non-broadcast days

 The protagonist has a life and family outside the broadcast room.
 This is represented through an "Incident system", a series of text-based choices in visual novel format where the player, based on a brief segment about their private life, makes decisions.
 These decisions are influenced by what the player chose to do in the Broadcast room.
 Sometimes, choices made in the incident system can also influence what happens in the broadcast room.
 Choosing certain options matter to the family, and they affect the dynamic and relationships the player character has with their family.

 Plot

-Alex Winston, who works at the nation's largest television network, Channel One is suddenly thrust into the broadcast manager position for the National Nightly News when the former manager, Dave, flees the country and Alex is forced to edit the election night broadcast in his place.
+The plot unfolds over several years in a fictional unnamed nation resembling the United Kingdom.
+Alex Winston, a janitor at the nation's largest television network, Channel One, is suddenly thrust into the broadcast manager role for the National Nightly News when the former manager, Dave, flees the country, forcing Alex to edit the election-night broadcast in his place.

-The story begins with the far-left progressive political party Advance, led by lawyer Julia Salisbury and television personality Peter Clement, winning an unexpected landslide victory.
-Advance implements several radical reforms, such as wealth redistribution, right to die policies, and nationalisation of several large corporations.
-As time goes on, Advance becomes increasingly authoritarian in their governance, including limiting the freedom of the press and requesting censorship of anti-government statements.
-The resistance group Disrupt forms to counteract Advance's agenda.
+The left-wing to far-left progressive political party Advance, led by lawyer Julia Salisbury and television personality Peter Clement, delivers an acceptance speech for an unexpected landslide victory that occurs after the previous government suffers constant scandals and economic problems, leading to a snap election.
+Advance implements several radical reforms, including wealth redistribution, right to die policies, a national quality assurance mark, increased police forces, and nationalisation of several large corporations.
+Over time, Advance becomes increasingly authoritarian in its governance, including limiting the freedom of the press and requesting censorship of anti-government statements.
+A resistance group known as Disrupt forms, seeking to remove Advance, reverse its policies, and redistribute wealth back to the formerly wealthy to counteract Advance's agenda.

+As the event progresses, it is later revealed that Advance's wealth redistribution policies successfully reduce poverty in the country and create a budget surplus.
+An intergovernmental organisation The World Council, a majority of whose members view Advance as threat due to concerns of it inspiring further left-wing government uprisings and seeks to cripple their wealth redistribution policy, places harsh sanctions on the country that later also includes a blockade, causing economic troubles, eventually causing Advance to declare war.